How to Expand Your Restaurant Business

 No matter where you’re at in your restaurant ownership journey, a business plan will be your north star.
 Organize your vision and ensure that nothing is overlooked with this free template.

-4. Apply for Licenses and Permits
+4. Apply for licenses and permits

 Look into the zoning regulations in your new location and apply for the licenses and permits you will need.
 Every state and city has different permit and license laws and different zoning regulations, but these are the 10 restaurant permits you may want to consider applying for.